SolomonHailemolocot/SampleRepo/README.md

 # SampleRepo
-this is a test repo
+##this is a test repo
+the read me file is updated